No products in the cart.

 After a long cold winter, and a chilly spring we had a warm weekend and EVERYTHING in the yard just popped!
 We had a beautiful Saturday, with major plans to spend a full summer Sunday outside, but Mother Nature surprised us with an hours-long rainstorm.

 I’m all for throwing on slickers and boots and heading out in the rain, but the chill in the air had us feeling like staying cozy inside instead.
-So as a compromise, we ran outside and collected some things from the garden, then came back in to experiment with this natural playdough project…
+So as a compromise, we ran outside and collected some plants from our own garden, then came back in to experiment with this natural playdough project…

-To create your own playdough fairy forest play invitation you’ll need:
+To create your own playdough fairy forest nature play invitation you’ll need:

 - Playdough (we used this recipe to make our own)